(updated September 2020)

-Vanessa Fuchs has a long history at Florida State University as a student-athlete and administrator and in May of 2012 she was promoted to the role of Senior Associate Athletic Director/Senior Woman Administrator after serving as the department’s Associate Athletic Director for Compliance since 2010.
+Vanessa Fuchs has a long history at Florida State University as a student-athlete and administrator.
+In May of 2012 she was promoted to the role of Senior Associate Athletics Director/Senior Woman Administrator after serving as the department’s Associate Athletics Director for Compliance since 2010.

 In June of 2013, former Florida State President Dr. Eric Barron named Fuchs the school’s interim Athletics Director as she became the first female to lead the Seminoles’ Athletic Department.
 The former Seminole basketball player was one of just seven females leading an athletics department among the 124 schools that participated at the FBS level in 2012.

-Fuchs graduated Magna Cum Laude with a bachelor’s degree in communications at Florida State University and earned her master’s degree from the University of North Carolina in sport administration.
-Her father, Don, was a pole-vaulter at Florida State and her brother Joseph is also an FSU alumnus.
+Fuchs graduated Magna Cum Laude with a bachelor’s degree in communications at Florida State University and earned her master’s degree in sport administration from the University of North Carolina.
+Her father, Don, was a pole vaulter at Florida State and her brother Joseph is also an FSU alumnus.